Is your child due to start school in September 2022?

 Each of the two Reception classes have their own classroom.
 In addition, the children from both classes have access to our shared area and outdoor learning area.
 There are many opportunities during the school day where children from both classes are able to mix in the shared and outdoor areas of Reception.

-Our weekly timetable is made up of a mixture of teacher-led sessions and independent sessions known by the children as 'Exploring and Learning'.
+Our weekly timetable is made up of a mixture of teacher-led sessions and independent sessions known by the children as 'Challenge Time'.
 During the teacher-led sessions, children will mostly be within their classroom with their class teacher and teaching assistant.

-During Exploring and Learning sessions the role of the adults is to model activities based on the teacher-led sessions, while encouraging children to take risks and to put their skills into action.
+During Challenge Time sessions the role of the adults is to model activities based on the teacher-led sessions, while encouraging children to take risks and to put their skills into action.
 Children are not ‘forced’ to participate in adult-led activities at these times.
 However, all children are encouraged to try something new and to develop their learning on a daily basis.

 At Meopham Community Academy we follow the scheme 'Read Write Inc.' to introduce the skill of reading to the children.
 Phonics lessons are occur daily in the morning session with classes split into four groups to ensure we always support each child’s ability in the smallest groups possible.